 In person/On Campus class: Turn off and put away cell phones when you enter the classroom.
 The use of laptops during class time will be restricted to in-class activities and note taking.
 Students who use their computers for other activities or who abuse the equipment in any way, at a minimum, will be asked to leave the class and will lose participation points for the day.
-Any use of electronic devices during in class quizzes and exams is considered cheating and will result in a failing grade.
+Any use of electronic devices while taking online (Canvas) or in-class quizzes and exams is considered cheating and will result in a failing grade.